japila-books/apache-spark-internals/docs/rdd/ReliableRDDCheckpointData.md

 doCheckpoint(): CheckpointRDD[T]
 ----

-doCheckpoint xref:rdd:ReliableCheckpointRDD.adoc#writeRDDToCheckpointDirectory[writes] the <<rdd, RDD>> to the <<cpDir, checkpoint directory>> (that creates a new RDD).
+doCheckpoint rdd:ReliableCheckpointRDD.md#writeRDDToCheckpointDirectory[writes] the <<rdd, RDD>> to the <<cpDir, checkpoint directory>> (that creates a new RDD).

-With xref:ROOT:configuration-properties.adoc#spark.cleaner.referenceTracking.cleanCheckpoints[spark.cleaner.referenceTracking.cleanCheckpoints] configuration property enabled, doCheckpoint requests the xref:ROOT:SparkContext.adoc#cleaner[ContextCleaner] to xref:core:ContextCleaner.adoc#registerRDDCheckpointDataForCleanup[registerRDDCheckpointDataForCleanup] for the new RDD.
+With ROOT:configuration-properties.md#spark.cleaner.referenceTracking.cleanCheckpoints[spark.cleaner.referenceTracking.cleanCheckpoints] configuration property enabled, doCheckpoint requests the ROOT:SparkContext.md#cleaner[ContextCleaner] to core:ContextCleaner.md#registerRDDCheckpointDataForCleanup[registerRDDCheckpointDataForCleanup] for the new RDD.

 In the end, doCheckpoint prints out the following INFO message to the logs and returns the new RDD.